Skip to content

 kimi-cli sources/kimi_cli.rs moonshot jsonl Kimi wire.jsonl; skips metadata headers and drops parent SubagentEvent rows.

-cursor sources/cursor.rs cursor jsonl Cursor Agent transcripts under agent-transcripts/; text blocks, tool-use blocks, and local file references.
+cursor sources/cursor.rs cursor jsonl or cursor_sqlite Cursor Agent transcripts under agent-transcripts/; text blocks, tool-use blocks, and local file references.
+Also normalizes the synthetic cursor_composer/cursor_bubble records produced by polling state.vscdb (see SQLite-Polled Sources below); composer names become session_meta events that carry the session title.

 hermes sources/hermes.rs record-derived jsonl or session_json ShareGPT trajectories and live Hermes session JSON with vendor/model splitting.